Is Turin Worth Visiting? 16 Reasons to Love the Italian City

 IT’S HOME TO SOME BEAUTIFUL STREETS AND SQUARES

-Not every neighborhood in Turin is ‘pretty’ or ‘enchanting,’ but the city center and a few other districts definitely have their charm.
+Not every neighborhood in Turin is ‘pretty’ or ‘enchanting,’ but the historic center and a few other districts definitely have their charm.
+Baroque is the dominating architectural style, though you’ll also find some Art Nouveau gems.

 Head to stunning Italian squares like Piazza San Carlo and Piazza Carignano, wander through the city’s covered porticoes around Piazza Castello, and walk along Via Garibaldi, and I know you’ll be hooked.